open-forest-observatory/ofo-argo/README.md

 #### b.
 Specify Metashape Parameters

 Metashape processing parameters are specified in [configuration *.yml](https://github.com/open-forest-observatory/automate-metashape/blob/main/config/config-base.yml) files which need to be located at `/ofo-share/argo-input/configs`.
 Every dataset to be processed needs to have its own standalone configuration file.
-These config files can be named however you want (e.g., `config_dataset_1.yml`)
+These config files should be named to match the naming convention <config_datasetname.yml>.
+For example '01_benchmarking-greasewood.yml or '02_benchmarking-greasewood.yml'.

 Within each metashape config.yml file, you need to specify 'photo_path' which is the location of the drone imagery dataset to be processed.
 This path refers to the location of the images inside a docker container.
 For example, if your drone images were uploaded to `/ofo-share/argo-input/datasets/dataset_1`, then the 'photo_path' should be written as `/data/argo-input/datasets/dataset_1`